Golden-crowned manakin

-The golden-crowned manakin (Lepidothrix vilasboasi) is a small species of perching bird in the manakin family (Pipridae).
-It is endemic to Brazil.
+The golden-crowned manakin (Lepidothrix vilasboasi) is a small species of perching bird in the manakin family (Pipridae) endemic to Brazil.
+It is believed that the species originated as a natural hybrid of the opal-crowned and snow-crapped manakin.

 Taxonomy and systematics

 Helmut Sick described this species in 1959 based on a series of specimens collected a few years before near a small tributary of the upper Rio Cururu-ri in the east Brazilian Amazon.
 The species was only rediscovered (in part due to confusion over the original type locality) in 2002 and is now known from a number of locations in an area bordered by the Jamanxim and Cururu rivers and the Cachimbo Range.
 There was also concern that it was not a full species but rather a hybrid between the opal-crowned manakin (L. iris) and snow-capped manakin (L. nattereri).

 Genomic analyses reported in 2017 provide evidence that (one) the golden-crowned manakin is a full species, and (two) that it represents one of the few cases of hybrid species in birds.
 The authors posit that the species evolved from opal-crowned x snow-capped hybrids.
 The golden-crowned manakin closely resembles both its putative parent species with the exception of its unique yellow crown.
 The white crown of the snow-capped manakin and the opalescent crown of the opal-crowned manakin represent structural colors produced by different nanostructural organizations of the feather barb keratin matrix.
 The yellow crown of the golden-crowned manakin is intermediate between the two parent species which is thought to have disrupted the structural mechanisms of the parents leading to the much duller look of its crown.
 Following hybridization, sexual selection is proposed to have favored sequestration of yellow producing carotenoid pigments into the crown as a way to render males more attractive to females.

 The golden-crowned manakin is monotypic.